-All students are randomly allocated to a house, and they stay in this house throughout their years at RISS (brothers and sisters may choose to be in separate houses).
+All students are randomly allocated to a house (brothers and sisters may choose to be in separate houses).
 The Student Executive organises various events for the students to compete against each other in their respective house teams.
-There are a total of four house events throughout the year: Sports Event, Games Afternoon, Christmas Potluck Lunch and Charity Day.
+House events throughout the year including: Sports Event, Easter Egg-hunt, and Charity Day.